 The Participant notifies CLEAResult that the project is completed.
 Please note that all projects that are to receive a financial incentive from the 2019 Large Commercial Program must be completed by November 30, 2019 in order to allow time for verification of the project.

 For all New Construction projects, a post-installation inspection will be conducted at the project site.
-For all Retrofit projects, a post-installation inspection will be conducted or a full detailed final invoice may be collected as a substitute.
+For all Retrofit projects, a post-installation inspection will be conducted and a full detailed final invoice may be collected.

 CLEAResult communicates final project savings/incentive amounts to the Participant.

-El Paso Electric Company pays final incentive amount to Participant by check or direct deposit.
+CLEAResult provides EPE with incentive invoice, EPE processes incentive invoice and direct deposits or issues a one time check to the Participant.
+Participants who anticipate completing multiple projects or measures within a program year are encouraged to enroll in direct deposit.

 CLEAResult follows up with the Participant regarding future energy efficiency projects.

 Who decides what energy efficiency technologies to install and who installs them?

 Participants decide what energy efficiency measures to implement at their site(s) and how they are implemented.
-The Program offers only improved access to assistance for identification and evaluation of energy efficiency opportunities.
 The Program does NOT provide any installation of energy efficiency measures.

 How are energy efficiency opportunities determined?

-The Program Implenter works with each Participant to assess energy efficiency opportunities in both existing facilities and with new construction projects using a combination of facility walk- throughs, energy performance benchmarking analysis, and staff interviews.
+CLEAResult works with each Participant to assess energy efficiency opportunities in both existing facilities and with new construction projects using a combination of facility walk- throughs, review of construction plans and submittals, energy performance benchmarking analysis, and staff interviews.